What is eSource?

 The paper, Technology Considerations for Enabling eSource in Clinical Research: Industry Perspective, provides insights into the technological complexities, operational scope, and the actions required from pharmaceutical industry stakeholders to adopt the eSource framework for clinical research at scale.
 Crucially, research organizations must consider patterns of anticipated use, the current state of trial operations, and new technologies to ensure that implementation can occur successfully.
 By adopting a single technical architecture across research sites and organizations, good clinical research practices can be implemented more broadly, across the industry.

-The objective of the Site Maturity Curve is to help study sites determine their readiness for eSource implementation, by identifying their level and pathway to increase interoperability.
+The objective of the eSource Informatics Continuum is to help study sites determine their readiness for eSource implementation, by identifying their location on the continuum and pathway to increase interoperability.
 Interoperability is key to the exchange of source data electronically for research.
-The maturity curve includes a diagram that shows different levels of interoperability based on clinical informatics, starting with ‘traditional’ data collection, i.e. using paper medical records and paper case report forms (CRFs), and ending with ‘innovative’ data collection, which includes full interoperability and integration between clinical care and clinical research.
-Resources will be developed that will help site users understand the stages and how to progress up the curve, as well as the benefits of interoperability and integration throughout the clinical trial value chain.
-References and work of other organizations, such as Healthcare Information and Management Systems Society (HIMSS), will be utilized to inform this work.
+The continuum includes a diagram that shows different varying degrees of interoperability based on clinical informatics, starting with ‘traditional’ data collection, i.e. using paper medical records and paper case report forms (CRFs), and ending with ‘innovative’ data collection, which includes full interoperability and integration between clinical care and clinical research.

 Addressing interoperability constraints is a necessary enabler of achieving the desired future state – global implementation of eSource.
 The Data Standards and Mapping Team, an initiative of the eSource Technology and Standards team, is piloting new techniques, applying standards, and leveraging innovative technology platforms to remove these constraints.
 In partnership with Health Level Seven (HL7), the team is working toward bridging the gap between CDISC and HL7 standards, harmonizing the existing standards, and advancing the maturity of HL7® FHIR® for use in clinical research.